cockroachdb/docs/v22.1/sql-name-resolution.md

 In the naming hierarchy, the path to a stored object has three components:

-- database name
+- Database name
-- schema name
+- Schema name
-- object name
+- Object name

 A CockroachDB cluster can store multiple databases.
 Each database can store multiple schemas, and each schema can store multiple [tables](create-table.html), [views](views.html), [sequences](create-sequence.html), and [user-defined types](enum.html).